 - Feeds on: Predator which will feed on all manner of fish and squid, will also take smaller shark and marine mammal species such as seals.

 - Description: Unsurprisingly, this species has a rounded nose and six long gill slits.
 Eyes are located close to the edge of the snout and mouth is full of multiple rows of large teeth.
-Body is relatively slim and streamlined with large pectoral fins and a single dorsal fin located far back on the back.
-Tail is elongated and has a white/light lateral line running from the tip to the middle of the body.
+The body is relatively slim and streamlined with large pectoral fins and a single dorsal fin located far back on the back.
+The tail is elongated and has a white/light lateral line running from the tip to the middle of the body.

 The bluntnose sixgill shark is a very large shark species which is present in UK and Irish waters, although in low numbers.
 Bluntnose sixgill sharks are a poorly understood species, with little being known about their behaviour, feeding or reproduction.
 Its name comes from the fact that it has six gill slits on each side of the body – the majority of shark species have five.

-Bluntnose six gilled shark are currently classed as Near Threatened by the IUCN (International Union for the Conservation of Nature) on a global basis, but numbers in Europe appear to be in somewhat better condition with European Union-wide limits of fishing for deep-sea sharks appearing to have allowed populations to stabalise.
-Like most shark species they are slow growing and late maturing, with females possibly having to reach the age of around thirty years old before they can reproduce.
-This low fecundity means that the numbers of bluntnose six gilled shark can be badly hit by both commercial and recreational fishing.
+Bluntnose six gilled shark are currently classed as Near Threatened by the IUCN (International Union for the Conservation of Nature) on a global basis, but numbers in Europe appear to be in somewhat higher with European Union wide limits of fishing for deep-sea sharks appearing to have allowed populations to stabilise.
+Like most shark species they are slow-growing and late maturing, with females possibly having to reach the age of around thirty years old before they can reproduce.
+This low fecundity means that the numbers of bluntnose six gilled shark are vulnerable to both commercial and recreational fishing.